jaehwang/webos-ose/README.md

 ## USB WIFI Dongle for Raspberry PI 2

-To use a wifi dongle, create `build-webos/webos-local.conf` file.
+To use a wifi dongle, create `build-webos/webos-local.conf` file and build.

-    MACHINE_EXTRA_RRECOMMENDS_append += "linux-firmware"
-    MACHINE_EXTRA_RRECOMMENDS_append += "kernel-modules"

-    IMAGE_INSTALL_append += "linux-firmware kernel-modules iw"
+    IMAGE_INSTALL_append += "kernel-modules"

-You may have to remove `build-webos/BUILD` directory to get a new image.

 You can enable wifi using [Setting app](http://webosose.org/discover/setting/setting-up-networking/). `/etc/wpa_supplicant.conf` seems to have nothing to do with wifi. :/